Search

 Walking exercise is one of the best ways to increase your fitness or lose some stress.
 This post includes four fall walks you’ll love.

-Walking exercise is one of the best and easiest ways to increase your fitness or lose some stress.
-This post includes four walks you’ll love – and they’ll love you back.
+Walking exercise is one of the best and easiest ways to increase your fitness or reduce stress.
+This post includes four walks you’ll love—and they’ll love you back.

 Each benefits your cardiovascular system – and nurtures your hormones – in a slightly different way.
-You’ve got three energy systems, and varying your walking exercise keeps “all systems go.”
+You have three energy systems, and varying your walking exercise keeps “all systems go.”

 Pick any one of these and head out in search of nature.